Mooresville, Indiana: Transportation

 Mooresville is served by Indiana State Road 67.
-Indiana State Road 42 & Indiana State Road 144 End at SR 67 in Southern Mooresville.
+Indiana State Road 42 and Indiana State Road 144 end at SR 67 southeast of the town center.

-Due to the recent redesign of the Indianapolis International Airport, Mooresville is actually closer to the airport's new passenger terminal (11.5 miles by road, according to Google Maps) than downtown Indianapolis is (14.8 miles).

 Health care

 Mooresville is served by Franciscan St. Francis Health-Mooresville, formerly known as Kendrick Hospital and St. Francis Hospital-Mooresville.
-The full-service hospital includes an emergency department, labor and delivery and cancer care, and it is home to the Joint Replacement Surgeons of Indiana Research Foundation.
+The full-service hospital includes an emergency department, labor and delivery, cancer care, and it is home to the Joint Replacement Surgeons of Indiana Research Foundation.